Future Advice About Going Back To The Office

 3. Stick to a meticulous meeting culture

-Ok we’re zoomed out.
-And many have created a zoom culture rather than a culture organised around the work through asynchronous collaboration.
+Ok, we’re zoomed out.
+And many have created a Zoom culture rather than a culture organized around the work through asynchronous collaboration.

-But one improvement I’ve heard from those who’ve achieved it, is that meetings on zoom have in many instances become more egalitarian, more structures, somebody takes open notes, clear actions and documented decisions, and somebody else facilitates the process by which we meet (bare in mind that this is what I experience by definition in my corner of the world, I’m aware this won’t be the case everywhere).
+But one improvement I’ve heard from those who’ve achieved it is that meetings on Zoom have in many instances become more egalitarian, and more structures, somebody takes open notes, clear actions, and documented decisions, and somebody else facilitates the process by which we meet (bare in mind that this is what I experience by definition in my corner of the world, I’m aware this won’t be the case everywhere).

 Well, this should be the case in person too.
-Take that rigour back to the office.
+Take that rigor back to the office.

 4. Trust people to work in their best way and to choose